suriyadeepan/suriyadeepan.github.io/pages/proposals/socialcommnet.markdown

 1. Report a flaw (Poorly laid roads, open drains, Improper Chemical waste disposal, etc,.)
 2. Report an incident (Unauthorized cut down of trees, Noise pollution)

-### Common Platform

-Stack overflow like Social Networking application.

-> People who understand the social problems and are willing to talk about it, do not have a proper platform available for sharing.
-The primary goal of this project, is to empower the community minded <*rephrase*> individuals and make sure that their voice is heard.
+## Conclusion

-The network that we are proposing should grow oganically.
-Our objective is to kickstart this network of networks by bootstraping the initial leaf nodes and to facilitate this growth.
+The network that we are proposing should grow organically.
+Our objective is to kickstart this network of networks by bootstrapping the initial leaf nodes and to facilitate its growth.

 ## TODO

+* [ ] Pictorial depiction of Architecture
+* [ ] Image depicting overlay of mesh network over map
-* [ ] Localization
+* [ ] Fabricated screenshot of Android application (client), Web Interface (dashboard) and SMS screen
-* [ ] Administrative Model of Puducherry
+* [ ] Project Planning : Phases of deployment (Refer to [ieg](https://meta.wikimedia.org/wiki/Grants:IEG/Wiki_Mesh_Network_Community))
+* [ ] Maintenance : Through local communities
+* [ ] Budget : AR-300, Beaglebone
+* [ ] Geolocation Planning : Choose a specific region ideal for kickstarting (bootstrap) the project